Filter Options

 Is a self-drive trip in South Africa safe?

 “A South Africa self-drive safari is generally safe, and most travelers return home with a suitcase full of good memories.
 Crime can be a problem in and around larger cities, but incidents are very rare in rural areas and extremely so in national parks and reserves.
-When driving through South Africa you can expect good roads, and if you stick to the speed limit and drive carefully, it's unlikely that you'll have any problems.
-Never drive on public roads at night: doing so will put you at risk of encountering wandering animals and also increase the chances of having an accident involving other vehicles.
+When driving through South Africa you can expect good roads.
+If you stick to the speed limit and drive carefully, it's unlikely that you'll have any problems.
+However, never drive on public roads at night.
+Doing so will put you at risk of encountering wandering animals and increase the chances of having an accident involving other vehicles.
 There is also very little danger to you from the wildlife that you’ll come across, as long as you remain inside your vehicle at all times when in wildlife areas and move around carefully at night if you’re camping.
 If in doubt, ask locals for their advice, and always do as they suggest.”

 2